Skip to main content

 Each of these functions is essential for you to consider in an SEO and SEM solution so that you can scale your organization’s growth and adapt to changing algorithm updates.

-Data Visualization and Analytics: Marketers are involved in every stage of the sales and customer life cycle.
-Because of that cross-functional support, it’s paramount to access and attribute data to marketing actions to visualize that data and share it with the broader organization.
+Marketers are involved in every stage of the sales and customer life cycle.
+Because of that cross-functional support, it’s paramount to access and attribute performance metrics and customer data to marketing actions to visualize that data and share it with the broader organization.

-Without these, you’ll quickly feel like you’re fumbling around in the dark, trying to understand why your brand is under or overperforming.
+Without data visualization and marketing analytics tools like Google and Adobe Analytics, you’ll quickly feel like you’re fumbling around in the dark, trying to understand why your brand is under or overperforming.

-Content Management System (CMS): Managing all of your content in an efficient and easy-to-use system can enable your team to create and distribute content at any volume.
+Managing all of your content marketing in an efficient and easy-to-use system (for example, Wordpress, or a custom solution) can enable your team to create and distribute content at any volume.

 Whether you’re just starting or looking for a mature solution, your CMS can significantly advance or hinder your content production and distribution.
 At the bare minimum, you need a CMS solution with customizable storage options and multi-media support that integrates with your data analytics.

-A DAM helps you store and manage media such as documents, images, graphics, and video.
+A DAM system (for example, Brandfolder or Adobe Experience Manager) helps you store and manage media such as documents, images, graphics, and video.
 That storage is especially useful for content you don’t want publicly facing, such as sales decks, contractor files, staging content, marketing strategies, etc.

-CRMs that integrate with data analytics and marketing automation creates the foundation for a strong MarTech stack.
+The best marketing CRM software integrates with data analytics and automation to create the foundation for a strong MarTech stack.

 How to Build a MarTech Stack that Scales

-Every marketing leader must adapt their MarTech stack to the evolving needs of their target audience.
+Every marketing leader must adapt their MarTech stack to the evolving needs of their target audience and the customer journey.
 With the elements above in mind, let me walk you through the steps to build a MarTech stack that scales with your organization’s growth.

 Before you start buying subscriptions, take a moment to assess your current and future needs.
-Does your organization require digital marketing features, such as search engine marketing, or physical marketing, such as billboard ads?
+Does your organization require digital marketing features, such as search engine marketing and email marketing tools, or physical marketing, such as billboard ads?

-As you consider what you need, prioritize your list based on what solutions will enable scalable growth.
+As you consider what you need for your marketing campaigns, prioritize your list based on what solutions will enable scalable growth.
 Consider ease-of-use, the ability to expand seats or storage ad hoc, or features that would be nice to haves now but need to haves later.

 Do you have an up-to-date list of marketing technology and software your organization uses?
 If not, I recommend taking the time necessary to review what you have for the following: